Alluxio/alluxio/docs/Configuration-Settings.md

 There are two types of configuration parameters for Tachyon:

-1. [Configuration properties](#configuration-properties), which are used to configure the runtime settings of Tachyon;
+1. [Configuration properties](#configuration-properties) are used to configure the runtime settings of Tachyon system, and
-2. [System environment properties](#system-environment-properties), which control the Tachyon Java VM options.
+2. [System environment properties](#system-environment-properties) control the Java VM options to run Tachyon as well as some basic very setting.

 # Configuration properties

 On startup, Tachyon loads the default and optionally a site specific configuration properties file to set the configuration properties.

 1. The default values of configuration properties of Tachyon are defined in `tachyon-site.properties`.
-This file can be found in Tachyon source code and usually distributed with Tachyon binaries.
-We do not recommend beginner Tachyon users to edit this file directly.
+This file can be found in Tachyon source tree and typically distributed with Tachyon binaries.
+We do not recommend beginner users to edit this file directly.

 2. Each site deployment and application client can also override the default property values via `tachyon-site.properties` file.
 Note that, this file **must be in the classpath** of the Java VM in which Tachyon is running.
-The easiest way is to put the site properties file in directory `$TACHYON_HOME/conf`..
+The easiest way is to put the site properties file in directory `$TACHYON_HOME/conf`.

-The Tachyon configuration properties fall into four categories: [Common](#common-configuration) (shared by Master and Worker), [Master specific](#master-configuration), [Worker specific](#worker-configuration), and [User specific configurations](#user-configuration).
+All Tachyon configuration properties fall into one of the four categories: [Common](#common-configuration) (shared by Master and Worker), [Master specific](#master-configuration), [Worker specific](#worker-configuration), and [User specific configurations](#user-configuration).

 ## Common Configuration